xjc-kk/xjc-kk.github.io/README.md

 ### About Me

-Hi, I’m **Jincheng Xu**, a master student majoring in Computer Science at Columbia University.
-I received my B.S. degree in Computer Science from Peking University in 2021.
+Hi, I’m **Jincheng Xu**, I received my M.S degree in Computer Science from Columbia University in 2023 and B.S. degree in Computer Science from Peking University in 2021.

 I am interested in **Machine Learning** and **Computer Vision**.
 I am currently a Research Assistant at The Digital Video and Multimedia(DVMM) Lab at Columbia University.